Tolerating Annotation Displacement in Dense Object Counting via Point Annotation Probability Map: Abstract

 \section{Abstract}

 Counting objects in crowded scenes remains a challenge to computer vision.
 The current deep learning based approach often formulate it as a Gaussian density regression problem.
-Such a brute-force regression, though effective, may not consider the annotation noise properly which arises from the human annotation process and may lead to different distributions.
-We conjecture that it would be beneficial to consider the annotation noise in the dense object counting task.
-To obtain strong robustness against annotation noise, generalized Gaussian distribution (GGD) function with a tunable bandwidth and shape parameter is exploited to form the learning target point annotation probability map, PAPM.
-Specifically, we first present a hand-designed PAPM method (HD-PAPM), in which we design a function based on GGD to tolerate the annotation noise.
+Such a brute-force regression, though effective, may not consider the annotation displacement properly which arises from the human annotation process and may lead to different distributions.
+We conjecture that it would be beneficial to consider the annotation displacement in the dense object counting task.
+To obtain strong robustness against annotation displacement, generalized Gaussian distribution (GGD) function with a tunable bandwidth and shape parameter is exploited to form the learning target point annotation probability map, PAPM.
+Specifically, we first present a hand-designed PAPM method (HD-PAPM), in which we design a function based on GGD to tolerate the annotation displacement.
 For end-to-end training, the hand-designed PAPM may not be optimal for the particular network and dataset.
 An adaptively learned PAPM method (AL-PAPM) is proposed.
-To improve the robustness to annotation noise, we design an effective transport cost function based on GGD.
-With such transport cost constraints, a better PAPM presentation could be adaptively learned with an optimal transport framework from point annotation in an end-to-end manner.
+To improve the robustness to annotation displacement, we design an effective transport cost function based on GGD.
+The proposed PAPM is capable of integration with other methods.
+We also combine PAPM with P2PNet through modifying the matching cost matrix, forming P2P-PAPM.
+This could also improve the robustness to annotation displacement of P2PNet.
 Extensive experiments show the superiority of our proposed methods.

 }

 \IEEEdisplaynontitleabstractindextext

 \ifCLASSOPTIONcompsoc \IEEEraisesectionheading{